-There are many things that can close down a woman’s sex drive, but for me one of the MOST common factors is because there is a barrier to her accessing and expressing her sexual self.
+There are many things that can close down a woman’s sex drive, but one of the MOST common factors (but not often spoken about) is because there is a barrier to her accessing and expressing her sexual self.

-This might feel like not only low (or no) desire for sex with a partner, but also a lack of wanting to touch yourself, have sex with anyone else, or feeling bereft of *any* sexual thoughts, dreams or desires
+This might feel like not only low (or no) desire for sex with a partner, but also a lack of wanting to touch yourself, have sex with anyone else, or feeling bereft of *any* sexual thoughts, dreams or desires.
+Often women describe themselves as feeling empty or broken if this is their experience.

-This is exactly how I felt for nearly 4 years… it’s like someone just blew out your sexual spark and catching fire again feels almost impossible.
+This is exactly how our founder Laura felt for nearly 4 years… it’s like someone just blew out your sexual spark and catching fire again feels almost impossible.

 BUT, it is possible.
 Because often it’s just about connecting to our erotic self.